shbyun080/shbyun080/README.md

 ☎️ I love to discuss anything computer vision.
 Reach out!

-❌ NOT ACTIVE on GitHub, my work is often affiliated.
-Message me on LinkedIn for a chat.
+❌ Not active on GitHub, my work is often affiliated.
+Message me on LinkedIn to chat.

 ### Current Affiliation
 - AI Research @ LG